 Complex problems require large-scale solutions and collaborative efforts between many different stakeholders.
-In this session, there was a focus on plastic waste and pollution, and the importance of bringing stakeholders together to solve environmental issues, by the two speakers: Mr Kim Stengert and Ms Claire Kneller.
+The last session was focused on plastic waste, pollution and the importance of bringing stakeholders together to solve environmental issues.

 Mr Stengert, Chief of Strategic Communication and External Relations at WWF-Singapore, shared WWF’s vision of a no-plastic future.
 He shared WWF’s latest campaign that allows the general public to estimate the amount of microplastic they consume – he himself showed us that the online calculator told him that he eats 6 grams of plastic a week!

 Mr Stengert showing the results of the online calculator!